centrahq/api-documentation/source/guides/cms/index.md

 # CMS overview

+Centra includes a lightweight CMS module that can be optionally activated.
+The CMS is fully headless and can be useful for applications when it is desirable to avoid having to integrate a full-scale CMS.
+The lightweight CMS is well-aligned to the e-commerce functionality in Centra and offers full multi-language support, but it does not support different editor roles or content version management.

 This is how you set up the CMS-settings for your store.

 The Centra CMS is based on a structure divided into the following tree: